-Care After Your Baby is Born
+Care After Your Baby Arrives

 At Memorial Family Birthplace, we know you’ve spent months preparing for your little one’s arrival.
 We are here for you during each part of your labor, delivery and postpartum care.
 After your baby is born, you will both be cared for by our labor and delivery team for the first few hours following delivery.

 If you had a cesarean (C-section) delivery, you and your little one will stay in recovery for a few hours before being transferred to the postpartum unit.

 Vaginal delivery moms typically remain in their labor and delivery suite with their baby until you are ready to be moved to the postpartum floor.